2022 Pac-12 Conference football season

 The 2022 Pac-12 Conference football season was the 44th edition of Pac-12 football during the 2022 NCAA Division I FBS football season.
 The season began on September 1, 2022, and ended with the 2022 Pac-12 Championship Game on December 2, 2022, at Allegiant Stadium in Paradise, Nevada.

-The Pac-12 is a Power Five Conference under the College Football Playoff format along with the Atlantic Coast Conference, the Big 12 Conference, Big Ten Conference, and the Southeastern Conference.
+The Pac-12 was a Power Five Conference under the College Football Playoff format along with the Atlantic Coast Conference, the Big 12 Conference, Big Ten Conference, and the Southeastern Conference.

-The 2022 season was the first since the conference expanded to 12 teams in 2011 in which Pac-12 teams are not split into divisions.
+The 2022 season was the first since the conference expanded to 12 teams in 2011 in which Pac-12 teams were not split into divisions.
 On May 18, 2022, the NCAA Division I Council approved a rule change that gave conferences complete freedom in choosing the participants in their championship games.
 On that same day, the Pac-12 announced that effective immediately, the championship game would feature the top two teams in the conference standings.
 The 2022 schedule, which was based on the conference's former North–South divisional model, did not change; the Pac-12 stated that it was reviewing multiple scheduling models for future seasons.

 The Utah Utes’ participation in the 2022 Pac-12 Championship was decided by strength-of-schedule tiebreaker.
 Oregon, Utah, and Washington finished the regular season in a 3-way tie for 2nd place.
 Each team has a tied common opponent record and there was a tie for the next highest seed common opponent.